 Select ANY data partition of the software RAID to add it to virtual RAID;

-Once the partition is added and MD metadata is detected, the software will ask if you want to try to assemble RAID automatically;
+Once the partition is added and MD metadata is detected, the software will ask whether you want to try to assemble RAID automatically;

 Press 'Build' to add RAID to UFS Explorer for further operations.

-Note: If RAID parameters of your NAS were reset to a different RAID level, drives order or stripe size, previous RAID configuration requires manual detection.
-Press 'No' to software dialog, refuse automatic RAID assembly and use manual specification of RAID parameters.
+Note: If RAID parameters of the NAS were reset to a different RAID level, drive order or stripe size, the previous RAID configuration requires manual detection.
+Press 'No' in the software dialog, refuse automatic RAID assembling and use the manual specification of RAID parameters.

 Analyzing disk content

 The best way to detect RAID parameters and identify the order of RAID drives precisely is to conduct the in-depth analysis of disk contents. software provides effective means for qualitative low-level data analysis.
 This software is distributed free of charge.

 To prepare for content analysis you should carry out the following actions:

 Linux users: do not mount file systems from NAS drives!